hweebie/Project1-Competitive/README.md

 # <Hyper Bishi Bashwee>

 A two-player arcade game where players play a series of competitive minigames against each other.
+This is a branch created to work on the stretch goal.

 # Screenshots